NLNZDigitalPreservation/rosetta_sip_factory/readme.rst

         output_dir=output_dir
     )

-**SIP for an Intellectual Entity where rep and file level details are describedas JSON documents**
+**SIP for an Intellectual Entity where rep and file level details are described as JSON documents**

 Directory Structure:
 ::